plank/laravel-mediable/docs/source/uploader.rst

     $media = MediaUploader::importPath($disk, $path);

 If you have string file data, you can import it using the `fromString` method.
-The data can be a string, an array, or a stream resource.

 ::
     <?php